- All members of the school community support the success of all learners

 - Staff members are aware of resources available at the divisional and departmental levels and access those resources appropriately

 - Staff members engage in relevant professional development as indicated by their personal growth plans

 - School-based support staff and divisional personnel support the inclusive school culture (e.g., their recommendations fit classroom practice)

 - There is purposeful alignment between student needs and available resources (people, money and time)Tools (i.e. assistive technology, communication devices, sensory supports, etc.) are accessible to all students and are provided in a timely manner

 - Student learning is enhanced by supporting the family structure

 The school community provides structures and supports that maximize student participation in an inclusive learning environment.
 Physical, social and instructional environments are designed and organized to include all students.
-The school ensures availability and use of appropriate support services such as equipment, technology and personnel where.
-The provides a typical framework for accommodations within the learning environment (see Figure 2).
+The school ensures availability and use of appropriate support services such as equipment, technology and personnel where ‘reasonably practicable’.
+The ‘Three-Tier Model of School Supports’ provides a typical framework for accommodations within the learning environment (see Figure 2).
 Manitoba Education provides support documents that describe accommodations to support specific student needs.

 The Three-Tier Model of School Supports for Students